HBPMedical/jdbc-driver-raw/README.md

 # JDBC driver for raw-db

 ## Generating a jar
-To build use the following command:
+To generate a jar file use the following command:

 `mvn package -DskipTests`

-you will find the jar file in:
+You will find the jar file in:

 ./target/jdbc-driver-raw-jar-with-dependencies.jar